prinshul/GWSDR/README.md

-# Guided weak supervision for action recognition with scarce data to assess skills of children with autism
+# Video-to-Video adaptation for action recognition via distributional mode matching for functional skill assessment of children with Autism

 - tensorflow = 1.14.0
 - python = 3.5 or higher